cmey/DistributionsPlot.jl/README.md

 # DistributionsPlot.jl
-Make a plot of each distribution of the [Distributions.jl package](https://github.com/JuliaStats/Distributions.jl).
+Plot of each distribution of the [Distributions.jl package](https://github.com/JuliaStats/Distributions.jl).
 This can help eyeball the underlying distribution of a sampled dataset by looking at side by side plots of both the sampled data and the distributions available here.

 The plots are available at the associated GitHub Pages website: https://cmey.github.io/DistributionsPlot.jl